A1 vs. A2 protein: what’s the difference?

 All milk is made up of water and solids.
 The solid components within milk are:

 There are two types of beta-casein: A1 and A2.
 Most cows’ milk available on grocery store shelves contains a combination of these A1 and A2 beta-casein proteins. a2 Milk® comes from cows that only produce the A2 protein and no A1.

-The difference between A1 protein and A2 protein is very small, in fact, just one amino acid is different in the chain that makes up the protein.
-But that tiny variance makes a BIG difference in the way the protein is digested.
+The difference between A1 protein and A2 protein is very small, but the tiny variance may make a big difference in the way the protein is digested.
 Published research suggests that some people may avoid stomach discomfort when they drink milk with only the A2 protein.

 a2 Milk® is easier on digestion and may help some avoid discomfort.
 Give it a try today and love milk again.
 Find it in a store near you.